folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Last updated.** The date the order was last updated.
 *   **Acquisition unit.** The acquisition units assigned to the order.
 *   **Assigned to.** The user to which the order is assigned.

+To customize the columns that appear in the results list, follow these steps:

+1. In the **Order** pane, select the **Actions** button.

+2. The listed columns are all selected by default under **Show columns** in the Actions list.

+3. Deselect any columns that you want to remove from the Orders pane display.

+4. Your selections persist until you logout of FOLIO.

 In the search results, click on an order to view it.
 The purchase order details pane displays with additional information about the order: